grange74/http/README.md

 # http
 A HTTP Client that simplifies the usage of Go's standard net/http package.

-So why not use the standard package directly?
-Well you can but this just simplifies things if you are a Go newbies or have a simple use case.

 ## Features

 * If you don't specify a Timeout for your request, it has a default which isn't infinite